cmrib/pokedex/README.md

 This is a pokedex with the original pokemons from the series.
 Utilizes PokeAPI to get the data.

 ### How to run
-Simply run index.html with Live Preview extension.
+Simply run a HTTP server on the repository root.